Tanilogy/tani/README.md

 ## Compiling

-The query files for the initial set of concepts are automatically compiled when the system is initiliazied with `tani init --system`.

-Dialect files and additional new concept files have to be compiled to generate the query files.
+Concept and dialect files files have to be compiled to generate the query files.
 Only query files can be `publish`ed.

 (re)Compile concepts: